 “Life is dynamic, much like sunlight that changes around us throughout the day.
 But so many people still live under one single color of light in their homes,“ said Horace Ho, co-founder of Ketra by Lutron.
 “When interior lighting follows the colors and rhythms of the sun, it not only complements our lifestyle but also provides a sense of comfort and well-being.”

 The magic of home lighting often lies in the strategic combination of warm and cool light colors.
 Used properly, a homeowner can achieve a visually dynamic indoor and outdoor display.
-Learn how the range of color temperatures from cooler light (blue light) and warm light can influence your home's ideal lighting design.
+The range of color temperatures, from soft white to cool white and blue light, shapes how your home feels and functions.

-- Use warm lighting to create cozy corners, enhance relaxation in bedrooms, or add a touch of tradition to outdoor spaces.
+• Use warm lighting to create cozy corners, enhance relaxation in bedrooms, or add a touch of tradition to a dining room or outdoor spaces.

 The Kelvin Scale

 The Kelvin scale, a measure of color temperature, plays a pivotal role in determining the shades of white in lighting.
-Ranging from warm to cool tones, different Kelvin values shape distinct atmospheres.
+Ranging from warm to cool tones, different Kelvin color temperature values shape distinct atmospheres.

 When it comes to planning your next lighting project, remember that the light you desire is created in one of two ways: